 Real users systematically try each feature in Moodle and test that it works in the current version of the Moodle code.
 These tests are repeated in series of cycles, usually 4 weeks before a major release, once all major features have landed.

 Would you like to help with QA testing?
 If so, please make sure you have created an account in the Moodle tracker, then contact Helen.
 Also, make sure you're subscribed to the Testing and QA forum in order to receive QA testing news updates.

 All testers are members of the testers group in the Moodle Tracker, enabling them to pass or fail QA tests and add comments.

-- Go to the Moodle QA testing dashboard and choose a test from the list of QA cycle open issues on the QA testing dashboard.
+- Go to the Moodle QA testing dashboard and choose a test from the list of current QA cycle open issues.
 When viewing a test, if you wish, you can click the 'Assign to me' link on the right, so that nobody else chooses the same test to run.
-(If you then find you are unable to run the test, you can assign the issue back to 'Unassigned'.)
+(If you then find you are unable to run the test, you can click the Assign button and set the assignee as 'Unassigned'.)
 Please note:

 - The label test_server_required indicates issues that can't be tested on the QA testing site.
 The label credentials_required indicates that credentials such as an OAuth 2 service client ID and secret are required.

-- Using either the Moodle QA Testing Site or your own test site running the latest Moodle 3.5 beta (available from Git on the integration/master branch git://git.moodle.org/integration.git) with debugging set to developer, perform each of the steps listed in the test.
-Please test using both the Clean and Boost themes.
+- Using either the Moodle QA Testing Site or your own test site running the latest Moodle 3.10dev (available from Git on the integration/MOODLE_310_STABLE branch git://git.moodle.org/integration.git) with debugging set to developer, perform each of the steps listed in the test.

 - Choose an appropriate workflow action: